Jeff Sarwer: Media life

-'s enthusiasm for the game caught the attention of Grandmaster Edmar Mednis and he invited him to analyze the 1986 World Championship Match between Kasparov-Karpov on PBS.
+'s enthusiasm for the game caught the attention of Grandmaster Edmar Mednis and he invited him to analyze the 1986 World Championship Match between Kasparov and Karpov on PBS.
 Sarwer and his sister Julia (who was also a world champion for girls under 10) continued to do this for the rematch in 1987 as well.
 After this Jeff and Julia became well known in media circles and appeared on various talk shows and were the subject of a documentary.

 Magazines such as GQ and Sports Illustrated wrote articles about Sarwer and his family, often highlighting their bizarre lifestyle and questioning his safety and chess career under his father's care.

 Vanity Fair article

 Jeff's father did not allow him to continue his chess career when it became apparent that he would not be able to keep full control over Jeff's life.
 He moved the family away from New York City and ran into trouble with The Children's Aid Society of Ontario.
 A featured article in Vanity Fair magazine by John Colapinto detailed child abuse of Jeff and Julia and prompted the C.A.S. to take him and his sister into protective custody.

 Jeff and Julia ran away from the C.A.S. back to their father and hid out from authorities in order to not be taken away into custody again.
 The Sarwers lived in various countries and got used to living an anonymous lifestyle.